 The social media crisis starts when you realize the profile is built on shifting sands.

-Every social media strategy includes these 8 components:
+Every successful social media marketing strategy includes these 8 components:

 - A clear understanding of who the target customers are.
 If you try to engage everyone, you’ll end up not engaging anyone.